 Parameter Previous baseline New baseline Effect on performance MW rating of total plant Based on a typical plant size of the specific turbine.
 Typically total plant size is in the range of 50MW to 100MW.
 No change.
 No change.
 Number of turbines per plant Defined by total MW rating of the plant and turbine rating.
 No change.
 No change.
 Plant location Based on typical markets where the turbine is sold.
 Other plants locations are included as sensitivity analysis to test potential alternative transport scenarios.
 No change.
+No change.
 Turbine lifetime The lifetime should reflect the actual design life of the turbine.
 Typically design life is 20 years or more.
-This factor is extremely important when assessing impacts per kWh. design life of the turbine.
-Typically design life is 20 years or more.
-This factor is extremely important when Replacement part lifetime The lifetime should reflect the actual No change. design life or failure rate of the component.
-Typically this relates to he gearbox, generator, yaw and blades.
+This factor is extremely important when assessing impacts per kWh.
 No change.
+No change.
+Replacement part lifetime The lifetime should reflect the actual design life or failure rate of the component.
+Typically this relates to the gearbox, generator, yaw and blades.
+No change.
+No change.
 Plant equipment lifetime The lifetime should reflect the actual life of the plant component.
 Typically this relates to the site cables, transformer station and switchgears.
 Typically this is estimated to be in the range of 20 to 50 years.
 No change.
 No change.
-Cable connection plant to grid (exit cable) Typically 20km from plant to grid connection is assumed using 110kV PEX cables with aluminium conductor (630mm2) and associated 2.5% electrical loss.
+Cable connection plant to grid (exit cable) Typically 20km from plant to grid connection is assumed using 110kV PEX cables with aluminium conductor (630mm ) and associated 2.5% electrical loss.
 Longer and shorter distances (10km with1.5% loss and 40km with 3.5% loss) are tested in sensitivity analysis.
 No change.
 No change.
 Transformer station rating The MVA rating of the transformer is governed by MW rating of the wind plant.
+No change.
+No change.
 Cables connecting turbines (array cables) Assumed an average of 1 km of 33 kV PEX cables per turbine with aluminium conductor.
 Cable length consists of various cables of 95mm2 (55%), 240mm2 (15%) and 400mm2 (30%).
 No change.
 No change.
 Switchgears for site and turbine Switchgears are included in the onsite equipment and turbine.
 Their specification accounts for typical rating, plant layout and number of panels.
+No change.
 No change.
 Other electrical equipment No further site equipment included in the LCA.
 No change.
 But potentially this could be reviewed.
 No change.
 Electrical losses of plant Electrical losses include losses for the turbine and complete plant with a No change.
 No change.

 20km grid cable, totalling an estimated 2.5%.
-Wake losses Wake losses for plant size of 50MW to No change.
-No change.
-50MW are estimated as 6.0%.
+Wake losses Wake losses for plant size of 50MW to No change.No change.50MW are estimated as 6.0%.
 Plant availability Wind plant availability is typically 98%.
 Updated to 98.5% for Increases annual 2017.
 But as the fleet energy production of average plant availability the plant. improves with time, and then this figure will also change.